Jamie Ward: 2010–11 season

 As the Blades struggled, and with new manager Micky Adams seeking to re-build the team, Ward was loaned to fellow relegation-threatened Championship team Derby County in mid-February for three months, with a view to a permanent deal.
 Ward made his debut on 19 February, starting in a 0–0 draw with Scunthorpe United.
 He also started the next game, a 1–0 defeat to Hull City, but missed the third, a 1–0 win at his parent club Sheffield United, as he was ineligible under the terms of his loan.
 He started all of the next 10 games, helping the relegation-threatened side to two wins and four draws.
 His first goal for the club was a penalty in a 2–1 defeat against Middlesbrough on 8 March.
 He scored again on 19 March, a stunning 35-yard strike in a 2–2 draw against Crystal Palace.
 For his efforts, he was named in the Championship's "Team of the Week".
 He then won 2 penalties in 2 games, the first for a late consolation in a 4–1 defeat to Cardiff City on 2 April, and the second for Derby's equaliser in a 2–2 draw with Coventry City on 9 April.

 He scored again in the following game, a 2–1 win against fierce rivals Leeds United on 12 April.
 His fourth goal for the club was a 20-yard strike in the 30th minute against Burnley on 23 April to put The Rams 2–1 up.
 In the 61st minute, he conceded a penalty and was shown a straight red card for fouling former Derby defender Tyrone Mears in the 18-yard box.
 Burnley went on to win the match 4–2.
 Ward was suspended for the next 2 games and returned for the final match of the season, against Reading on 7 May.
 He equalised with a stunning 25-yard goal but Derby went on to lose the match 2–1.
-Derby successfully avoided relegation to League One, something his parent club failed to manage.
+Derby avoided relegation to League One, something his parent club failed to manage.
 With his loan spell adjudged a success, two days after the end of Derby's season, Ward signed a permanent 2-year contract with the option of a year extension, for an undisclosed fee.